House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Conclusion

-Figuring out the size of chainsaw you need starts with knowing a little about how chainsaw sizes are determined.
-That means knowing what is meant by a chainsaw’s bar length and what size of chainsaw engine is going to deliver the necessary power.
-You’ll also want to know whether you can use an electric – either one with a cord or a cordless one driven by a battery – or need to go with gas.
+Figuring out the size of the chainsaw you need starts with knowing a little about how chainsaw sizes are determined.
+It’s vital to buy a model with an appropriate bar length and engine to deliver the necessary power.
+You’ll also have to decide whether you can use an electric (corded or cordless) or gas-powered chainsaw.

-Once you know these basic measurements, you can apply them to the basic kind of work you have to do.
 For light work like pruning, go with smaller bar lengths and smaller engines.
-The next step up is a good standard chainsaw with a bar smaller than 20 inches.
-If you’ve got heavy work, you’ll need something a little more powerful.
+The next step up is a standard chainsaw with a bar smaller than 20 inches.
+You’ll need something a little more powerful if you need to cut down larger trees.
 The biggest, most powerful saws are intended for professionals and people whose lifestyles demand they do frequent, heavy-duty cutting.

 Featured Image Credit: Parilov, Shutterstock